thorbenlouw/the-story-of-llms-in-50-papers/plain-language/attention-is-all-you-need-vaswani-2017.md

 Uszkoreit, Llion Jones, Aidan N. Gomez, Łukasz Kaiser, Illia Polosukhin (2017, Google Brain/Google Research).

+This is the "paper that launched thousand models" and introduced an architecture called the Transformer, which was a breakthrough moment for allowing our language models to scale.

 ## Before the Breakthrough

 Before 2017, teaching machines to understand and generate language felt like